AndreiBoris/Optimized-Portfolio/updates.md

 #### January 18th 2016

+**Changes inside views/js/main.js**
-* Changed resizePizzas function in views/js/main.js to use getElementsById insteaad of querySelector in order to improve performance.
+* Changed resizePizzas function to use getElementsById instead of querySelector in order to improve performance.
-* Changed changePizzaSizes function in views/js/main.js to use getElementsByClassName instead of querySelector in order to improve performance.
+* Changed changePizzaSizes function to use getElementsByClassName instead of querySelector in order to improve performance.
 * Move the initialization of pizzasDiv out of the pizza generating loop and into usefulVariables in order to incapsulate it.
+* Move the frames variable into usefulVariables for incapsulation.
+* Made len a local variable inside updatePositions for loop
+* Decleared phase variable outside of loop in updatePositions.